13 Essential Corporate Giving & Philanthropy Statistics

 Additional Corporate Giving & Philanthropy Resources

 Hopefully, these corporate philanthropy statistics have put things in perspective for your organization!
-When you understand the importance and impact of corporate giving programs, your team will dig deeper into leveraging these channels so you can raise even more.
+When you understand the importance and impact of corporate giving programs, your team can dig deeper into leveraging these channels so you can raise even more.

 If you’re looking for additional information about corporate philanthropy, check out these resources below: